zhangz73/fit_ODE_pomp/Ross_Iterated_Filtering.md

 ) -> guesses
 ```

-Initialize the object for particle filter using random guesses we generated
+Initialize the object for particle filter using random guesses we generated<br>
-Np is the number of particles we use
-Nmif is the number of iterations
-rw.sd is the standard deviation of a paramter when sample it in the particle filter algorithm
-rw.sd of a constant should be set to 0, so that its value won't change
+Np is the number of particles we use <br> Nmif is the number of iterations <br> rw.sd is the standard deviation of a paramter when sample it in the particle filter algorithm <br> rw.sd of a constant should be set to 0, so that its value won't change<br>

 ``` r
 output_pomp %>%